emccorson/onsenguide/GUIDE.md

 };
 ```

-Now when the side-menu is opened, it will contain a link to the About page.
+Now when the side menu is opened, it will contain a link to the About page.
 Tap
-the link and the About page will be loaded, then the side-menu will close.
+the link and the About page will be loaded, then the side menu will close.

 > The `loadPage` function uses `ons-navigator.bringPageTop`.
 This function
 > pushes a page to the top of the page stack.
 If the page was already in the